JBeggs/docker-django-react-web-application/README.md

 By leveraging these technologies together, developers can enjoy a streamlined workflow that promotes efficiency, consistency, and quality in building modern web applications.

+### The plan

+- Setup a basic django application running in docker.
+Commit the changes.
+- Setup Django using React serving the front end
+- Start the Development.

+There are a few tasks that need to get out the way.

+local developemnt env and production.

+Almost the same

+For React prosuction a the built source will be served by Django